 - to think beyond what has already been written on a topic

 - to engage with particularly challenging subject matter

 - to think through complex ideas and present them in a format appropriate for academic writing (including adherence to academic conventions for citations of sources).

 Submission Requirements and Deadline

-Manuscripts must be received by the Christiaan Theodoor Lievestro Prize Committee Monday, April 17, 2017 by 2:00 pm.
-Winner will be notified by early May and will receive a $560 check.
+Manuscripts must be received by the Christiaan Theodoor Lievestro Prize Committee on April 23, 2021.
+Winner will be notified by early May and will receive a monetary prize at our awards event.
 All manuscripts and correspondence should be e-mailed to Jessica Gopp.
 Please send manuscript as an attachment, do not paste into the body of your email.

 In Literary Criticism or Theory

 The Katherine Woodall Prize is offered by the English Department of Santa Clara University through the generosity of an alumna in collaboration with the Levi-Strauss Corporation.
 Katherine Woodall's gift to the English Department was made "to encourage and promote scholarship among students at Santa Clara."
 The Prize, administered by a faculty committee, is designed to acknowledge excellent essays that analyze and/or interpret one or more literary texts or that examine issues in literary criticism or theory.
 While knowledge of existing critical and theoretical discussions of the text(s) and issues should be an important element in these essays, a persuasive articulation of the author's original contributions to the critical/theoretical discussion is the single most important element in selecting the prize-winning essay.